vectordotdev/vector/website/docs/reference/sinks/http.md

   unit={"seconds"}
   >

-#### retry_backoff_secs
+#### retry_initial_backoff_secs

 The amount of time to wait before attempting the first retry for a failed request.
 Once, the first retry has failed the fibonacci sequence will be used to select future backoffs.
-See [Retry Policy](#retry-policy) for more info.

 </Field>